 I've been meaning to try papier mache for a little while now with Harry, and I thought that making some simple little bowls would be a good way to start.
 Filled with treats, they would be a lovely gift for Easter or Mother's Day.

 To make the paper mache bowls, first you need to choose a couple of bowls that are a suitable size.
-I'd recommend starting small!
-I used two small bowls from Ikea.
+I'd recommend starting small as it can take longer than you think to cover them completely, especially if young children are involved!
+I used two small plastic bowls from Ikea.
 You also need some cling film, lots of small pieces of torn up paper and lots of glue.
 I used watered down PVA (white) glue.

-When you have finished gluing the paper, allow to dry thoroughly before releasing the papier mache bowl from the mould.
-It should slide off easily.
-You may want to do a last layer of paper to overlap the rim of the bowl and make it look neater.
+When you have finished gluing the paper, allow to dry thoroughly before releasing the papier mache bowl from the mould - it should slide off easily.
+You may want to do a last layer of paper to overlap the rim of the bowl and give it a neater finish.

 Then you are ready to decorate.
 We used poster paints - first we painted the bowl yellow then when it was dry we decorated with a sponge 'leaf' print and used cotton buds to make coloured dots.